Can Dogs Eat PineApple? Don’t Feed Till You Read This

 Originally the pineapple comes from America and thrives today in the tropical areas of the whole world.
 From there comes the exotic delicacy to us and is very appreciated as fruit.
 Pineapples have always been used by natural peoples for health purposes for good reason.

-Dog owners must not be worried about either can dogs eat pineapple or not?
+Dog owners must not be worried about either is pineapple good for dogs or is pineapple bad for dogs?
 Because Enzyme-rich fruits such as pineapples have a very positive effect on the body.
 This also applies to our quadrupeds.
 The fruit stimulates the protein and fat digestion and supports a healthy metabolism.
 Contained enzyme bromelain is a so-called digestive enzyme that cleaves protein.
 Pineapple therefore supports digestion very positively.